Creating Your Video

 WeVideo Turtorial for Teachers and Students (6:26)

-Optional.
-Video Resources for the classroom
+Some Free and Ready-to-Use Video Resources for the classroom

 As much as we would like students to research and read articles, recent research shows that for many students their engagement and understanding increases by watching video clips.

 Below are video resources that teachers can use to enhance their curriculum.